fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Service Subscription/Development guide.md

     }
     ```

--   For more information about message body, see [message parameters](../../../../intl.en-US/Quick Start/Quick start for IoT Platform Basic/Servers subscribe to device messages.md#table_b2w_4nh_1fb).
+-   For more information, see [Message body format](#).
 -   `messageClient.setMessageListener("/${YourProductKey}/#",messageCallback);` is a method to specify topics for callbacks.

     You can specify topics for callbacks, or you can use the generic callback.

     -   Callbacks with specified topics

         Callbacks with specified topics have higher priority than the generic callback.
-When a message matches with multiple topics, the callback with the topic whose elements ranks higher in the dictionary order is called and only one callback is performed.
+When a message matches with multiple topics, the callback with the topic whose elements rank higher in the lexicographical order is called and only one callback is performed.

         When you are configuring a callback, you can specify the topics with wildcards, for example, `/${YourProductKey}/${YourDeviceName}/#`.